Elon’s Dining Services has taken on a number of sustainability initiatives.

 Dining Services purchases local produce when available with preference for food grown in the area, state, and then region, in that order.

-Organic waste from the dining halls is composted at an off campus facility.
-Since the project started in the fall of 2008, over 250 tons of organic waste have been composted.
-This is considered back of the house composting.
+Biodegradable waste from select dining halls and food preperation areas is composted at an off campus facility.
+Since the project started in the fall of 2008, over 250 tons of food waste and biodegradable serviceware have been composted.

-Front of the house composting is available in Octagon and Fountain Market.
+Front of the house composting is available in the Winter Garden Cafe and Fountain Market.
 Both of these retail locations offer compost bins with clear signage to help patrons know what is and what is not compostable.

 Elon Dining Services promotes the use of reusable water bottles.
 Bottled water is not a meal plan option in retail locations and filtered water stations are available.
 Students who want water with their meal can use the filtered water stations to fill a reusable bottle or a compostable cup available at retail locations.
 This program has decreased the use of plastic water bottles.